Bent Rigg radar station: History

 The proposal to site a radar at Ravenscar was first mooted in 1937, when a party from the Directorate of Works, and representatives from Bawdsey, assessed at least ten locations from the Isle of Wight to Berwick-upon-Tweed.
-Ravenscar and a site near Bridlington, were assessed but later dropped in favour of Danby Beacon and Staxton Wold.
+Ravenscar and a site near Bridlington were assessed but later dropped in favour of Danby Beacon and Staxton Wold.
 However, in 1938, a radar site was constructed near to Bent Rigg, 1 km south of Ravenscar, to provide temporary radar cover after the Munich Crisis of 1938.
 The Air Ministry was "galvanised" to complete the radar programme ahead of schedule, and so the mobile radars that were stored at Bawdsey for deployment overseas, were pressed into action at Ravenscar and other key locations.
-The equipment didn't last very long at Ravenscar, being donated in spring 1939 to an accelerated site at Netherbutton in the Orkney Islands.
-With Ottercops Moss in Northumberland now active and covering the Tyneside area, the equipment at Bent Rigg/Ravenscar was dismantled on 1 May 1939, and taken up to Rosyth for shipping to the Orkneys.
+The equipment did not last very long at Ravenscar, being donated in spring 1939 to an accelerated site at Netherbutton in the Orkney Islands.
+With Ottercops Moss in Northumberland now active and covering the Tyneside area, the equipment at Bent Rigg/Ravenscar was dismantled on 1 May 1939, and taken up to Rosyth for shipping to Orkney.